 Office of Exhibitions

-The Office of Exhibitions is responsible for the coordination of all aspects of exhibitions created by the National Portrait Gallery, as well as temporary and long-term loans to and from the collection for exhibition purposes.
-The office also schedules and oversees the production of exhibition-related materials.
-Documents for traveling exhibition venues, including contracts, conservation and installation requirements, education proposals, etc., are also produced by this office.
-The office creates and maintains the official exhibition records for the museum.
-Records exist in a variety of formats such as document files, computerized databases, photographic materials, etc.
+The Office of Exhibitions is responsible for the coordination of all aspects of exhibitions created by the National Portrait Gallery, including scheduling and budgets as well as the incoming and outgoing loan program for temporary and long-term loans.
+The office also oversees the traveling exhibition program, developing traveling shows, scheduling tours, and procuring host venues.
+Exhibition-related materials such as checklists, installation and conservation requirements, contracts with vendors and venues, and educational programs checklists are also produced by this office.
+The office creates and maintains the official exhibition records for NPG in word documents, databases, photographic materials, etc. The office also oversees NPG’s Audio/Visual (AV) Archive, including cataloguing, digitizing, and transcribing archival time-based media.

 Intern Position Description

 Intern will be introduced to the rudiments of exhibition management and coordination.
-Generally, interns may have interaction with other NPG staff and offices, including, curators, historians, External Affairs, Conservation, Education, and Photographic Services.
-Additional contacts may be made with potential lenders, exhibition venues, and exhibition production contractors.
+Generally, interns may have interaction with other NPG staff and offices, including art historians, historians, Public Affairs, Conservation, Education, and New Media and Publications.
+Additional contacts may be made with wider Smithsonian staff, supporting the work of this office, NPG, and contractors.

-Interns should have a background in American history or American art/art history and good research and keyboarding skills.
+Interns should have a background in American history, American art/art history, and/or museum studies and good research and keyboarding skills.
 Interns should also be organized and detail-oriented, and familiar with Microsoft Office suite software, including Access, Word, Excel, and PowerPoint.
-Familiarity with Adobe Acrobat Photoshop is a plus.
-Prior office environment experience or administration-type work is highly desirable.
+Familiarity with Adobe Acrobat products is a plus.
+Prior office environment experience or administrative work is highly desirable.

 An intern must be at least an undergraduate junior or higher.